The Blue Dahlia: Critical response

 In a contemporary review for The New York Times, critic Bosley Crowther called the film "a honey of a rough-'em-up romance" and wrote: "[A]n air of deepening mystery overhangs this tempestuous tale which shall render it none the less intriguing to those lovers of the brutal and bizarre. ...
 George Marshall has tautly directed from Mr. Chandler's crafty script.
 The tact of all this may be severely questioned, but it does make a brisk, exciting show."

 Variety magazine wrote: "Playing a discharged naval flier returning home from the Pacific first to find his wife unfaithful, then to find her murdered and himself in hiding as the suspect, Alan Ladd does a bangup job.
 Performance has a warm appeal, while in his relentless track down of the real criminal, Ladd has a cold, steel-like quality that is potent.
 Fight scenes are stark and brutal, and tremendously effective."

 James Agee, critic and author writing in 1946, called the film "convincing and entertaining in a dry, nervous, electric way ...
 I hope there will be more films of the quality of The Blue Dahlia ...
 The picture is as neatly stylized and synchronized, and as uninterested in moral excitement, as a good ballet; it knows its own weight and size perfectly and carries them gracefully and without self-importance; it is ... about as good a movie as can be expected from the big factories.
 In its own uninsistent way, for that matter, it does carry a certain amount of social criticism.
 For it crawls with American types; and their mannerisms and affectations, and their chief preoccupations—blackmail and what's-in-it-for-me—all seem to me to reflect, however coolly, things that are deeply characteristic of this civilization."

 Diabolique called it "a fantastic film noir, full of atmosphere, intrigue, crackling dialogue and sensational performances, which was recognized as a classic almost immediately and made a tonne of money."

-The film's title could have been the origin of the Black Dahlia nickname, given to 1947 murder victim Elizabeth Short.
+The film's title has been speculated to be the origin of the Black Dahlia nickname, given to 1947 murder victim Elizabeth Short.

-Rotten Tomatoes reports that 100% of its critics gave the film a positive review, based on 11 reviews.
+On the review aggregator website Rotten Tomatoes, 100% of 12 critics' reviews are positive.